Zunaeed-Imran/Basic_Problem_solve/README.md

 31. Factors of a number

 - Not done yet
+- factor, in mathematics, a number or algebraic expression that divides another number or expression evenly—i.e., with no remainder.
 - Example

 | 3	|1, |3  |   |   |   |   |    |    |    |